Rajdeep108/resctk/README.md

 # Resume Screening Toolkit

 ## Overview
-A comprehensive toolkit for resume analysis.
+A comprehensive AI-powered toolkit for resume analysis 🤖.
 It allows you to:
 - Parse and extract key details from resumes
 - Score individual resumes based on job descriptions
 - Score and rank multiple resumes for screening and sorting